AlessioGr/NotQuests/README.md

 **Requirements to run this:**
-- Paper 1.17.1 (Won't work on just spigot)
+- Paper 1.17.1 (Won't work on just spigot because the native Paper Kyori ChatComponents are used)

 **Optional:**